Aruack/AruackWeapon/README.md

 <h1 align="center">Aruack Weapon v1.0</h1>
-<p align="center">An Ultimate CyberGhost's  SMS/call bomber For Linux and Termux</p><br>
+<p align="center">An Ultimate Aruack's  SMS/call bomber For Linux and Termux</p><br>

 ## Note:

-**Due misusing of CyberGhostWeapon, several API's died.**
+**Due misusing of AruackWeapon, several API's died.**
 **Don't be afraid if you don't see all send messages.**

 - The script requires working network connection to work.
 - No balance will be deducted for using this script to send SMS/calls.
 - While doing infinite bombing use 2-3 seconds delay and 10 to 20 threads for maximum performance.
 - Don't put spaces in between phone number (Ex- 99999 99999)
-- Make sure you are using the latest version of CyberGhostWeapon
+- Make sure you are using the latest version of AruackWeapon
 - Make sure you are using Python3.

 Here's how you can check it.
 Type this command in your terminal.